ringwormGO-organization/Termi/CONTRIBUTING.md

 }

 ```
-7. At time being, you can only currently pass arguments which are type `const char*`!
+7. At time being, best way to pass arguments is to put all arguments in one variable which you pass and then do parsing in Rust!
+This also valids for any other third party command/application.

 ### Informations about elements in vector:
 ```cpp